-Don’t miss this Old Testament reading from the Book of Samuel for the day before Christmas.
-It says so much about the mystery we celebrate.
+The Old Testament reading from the Book of Samuel for the day before Christmas. says so much about the mystery we celebrate.
 King David tells the Prophet Nathan that he’s going to build God a kingly palace like his own in place of the tent where the ark of the covenant was being lodged.
 It’s the right thing to do.
-Like the grand palace in the picture above is what he plans to build.
+The grand palace in the picture above is what he plans to build.

 “The LORD also reveals to you